chaosiq/chaosiq-documentation/docs/running-a-verification/docker/run-with-chaosiq/index.md

 Then we use the ```--setttings``` option with the ```chaos run``` command to use those settings.

 The result of running the command will result in the experiment being published to ChaosIQ.
-If you login to [ChaosIQ][] and navigate to the [Executions page][ExecutionsPage] you will see the running execution:
+If you login to [ChaosIQ][] and navigate to the Executions page you will see the running execution:

 ![Execution Running][ExecutionRunning]